-The current composition of the Board of Statutory Auditors, as confirmed in the self-assessment report of the Board for the financial year, complies with the regulations on gender balance, also in the light of the new Paragraph 1-bis of Article 148 of the CFA.
-The composition of the Board of Statutory Auditors is adequately diversified in terms of age, gender and educational and professional background as can be seen from the curriculum vitae of the Statutory Auditors.
+The current composition of the Board of Statutory Auditors, as confirmed in the self-assessment report of the Board for the financial year, complies with the regulations on gender balance.
+The composition of the Board of Statutory Auditors is adequately diversified in terms of age, gender and educational and professional background as can be seen from the curricula vitae of the Statutory Auditors.